Fabian-Gruenbichler/rust/src/doc/rustc-dev-guide/src/overview.md

 changed from the last compilation and only redo those.
 This is how incremental compilation works.

-In principle, for the query-field steps, we do each of the above for each item individually.
+In principle, for the query-fied steps, we do each of the above for each item individually.
 For example, we will take the `HIR` for a function and use queries to ask for the `LLVM-IR` for that HIR.
 This drives the generation of optimized `MIR`, which drives the borrow checker, which drives the generation of `MIR`, and